MomsFriendlyDevCo/gulpy/README.md

 * **Non-Async functions** - I honestly see no earthly reason why Gulp@4 now insists that all functions should be async except as an aesthetic choice.
 Forgetting to add the magical `async` bit before a function when it just returns an inline operation seems extremely arbitrary.
 * **Task prerequisites** - Yes I know you can use `gulp.task(id, gulp.series(foo, bar, baz))` to show the execution order but if the last one of these is a function things get messy.
 I much prefer the `gulp.task(id, [prereqs...], func)` way of doing things
 * **Run-once tasks** - An easier way to specify that a task should be executed only once, even if called multiple times as a pre-requisite.
+* **Emit "finish" event for cleanup** - I've honestly no idea how [cleaning up after multiple tasks is not a problem to solve](https://github.com/gulpjs/gulp/issues/1275) but disconnecting from the database and so on should be handled properly

 Installation & Usage